opencog/atomspace/opencog/query/README.md

    thought of as being "satisfied", in the sense of "satisfiability".
    Thus, the pattern matcher is a (graphical) satisfiability solver.

+ * The query-pattern is iteself represented as a graph, and is stored in the atomspace.
+This means that "inverse queries" can be performed.
+   For example, given a graph with no variables in it, one can search for all queries that would return this graph.
+This function is commonly employed in chatbots, where the pattern-with-no-variables is the sentence that was heard, and the matching patterns-with-variables are anchors to all of the ways in which the input could be responded to.

  * Certain subgraphs are "evaluatable", other subgraphs are "executable".
-Evaluatable graphs are those that can be evaluated, in the sense of functional programming; the result of evaluation is a truth value.
+Evaluatable graphs are those that can be evaluated, in the sense of functional programming, and the result of evaluation is a truth value.
 Executable graphs are likewise, except that the result is another graph.

- * During the pattern search, both the evaluatable and the executable subgraphs are evaluated, and the matching/unification is done on the results.
-This implies that the pattern amtcher is a "satsifiability modulo theories" solver: when it determines that two subgraphs are equal, it is applying the "equational theory" given by functions (graphs) that are evaluatable.
-A simple arithmetic theory is built-in, and thus, for example, the pattern matcher can prove that the equation 5 = 2 + 3 holds (is satsified, modulo the theory of addition), while 7 + x = 3 + x is false (not satsifiable).
+ * During the pattern search, the evaluatable subgraphs are evaluated to determine if they evaluate to "true", thus allowing the search to continue.
+This implies that the pattern matcher is a kind of "satsifiability modulo theories" solver: when it determines that two subgraphs are equal, it is applying the "equational theory" given by functions (graphs) that are evaluatable.
+Simple arithmetic theory is built-in, and thus, for example, the pattern matcher can prove that the equation 5 = 2 + 3 holds (is satsified, modulo the theory of addition), while 7 + x = 3 + x is false (not satsifiable).

 Subgraph Isomorphism Discovery